 (a) The State Gaming Agency may inspect the Gaming Devices in operation at a Gaming Facility on a random basis not to exceed four (4) times annually to confirm that they operate and play properly pursuant to applicable technical standards.
-The inspections may be conducted onsite or remotely as a desk audit and include all Gaming Device software, hardware, associated equipment, software maintenance records, and components critical to the operation of the Gaming Device.
-The State Gaming Agency shall make a good-faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation including, where appropriate, performing desk audits rather than onsite physical inspections.
-The inspections may include all Gaming Device software, hardware, associated equipment, software maintenance records, and components critical to the operation of the Gaming Device.
-The Tribal Gaming Agency shall cooperate with the State Gaming Agency's reasonable efforts to obtain information that facilitates the conduct of remote but effective inspections that minimize disruption to Gaming Activities.
-If the State Gaming Agency determines that more than two (2) annual onsite inspections are necessary or appropriate, it will provide the Tribal Gaming Agency with the basis for its determination that additional onsite inspections are justified.
-If the State Gaming Agency requires more than two (2) annual onsite inspections in successive years, the State and Tribe may meet and confer to discuss the basis for such determinations.
-During each random inspection, the State Gaming Agency may not remove a Gaming Device from play, except during inspection or testing, unless it obtains the concurrence of the Tribal Gaming Agency, which shall not be unreasonably withheld.
-Whenever practicable, the State Gaming Agency shall not require removal from play any Gaming Device that the State Gaming Agency determines may be fully and adequately tested while still in play.
-The inspections may include all Gaming Device software, hardware, associated equipment, software and hardware maintenance and testing records, and components critical to the operation of the Gaming Device.
-The random inspections conducted pursuant to this section shall occur during normal business hours outside of weekends and holidays and shall not remove from play more than five percent (5%) of the Gaming Devices then in operation at the Gaming Facility, provided that the five percent (5%) limitation on removal of Gaming Devices shall not apply where a Gaming Device, including but not limited to a progressive controller, makes limiting removal from play to no more than five percent (5%) infeasible or impossible.
+The inspection may be conducted onsite or remotely as a desk audit and include all Gaming Device software, hardware, associated equipment, software and hardware maintenance and testing records, and components critical to the operation of the Gaming Device.
+The State Gaming Agency shall make a good-faith effort to work with the Tribal Gaming Agency to minimize unnecessary disruption to the Gaming Operation including, where appropriate, performing desk audits rather than on-site physical inspections.

+- (b) If the State Gaming Agency determines that more than one (1) annual onsite inspection is necessary or appropriate, it will provide the Tribal Gaming Agency with the basis for its determination that additional onsite inspections are justified.
+If the State Gaming Agency requires more than one (1) annual onsite inspection in successive years, the State and the Tribe may meet and confer to discuss the basis for such determinations. - (c) During each on-site inspection, the State Gaming Agency may not (i) place more than five percent (5%) of the Gaming Devices in operation at the Gaming Facility in "out of service" mode; (ii) remove a Gaming Device from play, except during inspection or testing; or (iii) remove a Gaming Device from the Gaming Facility at any time, unless removal is necessary to confirm that the Gaming Device operates and plays properly pursuant to applicable technical standards, and the State Gaming Agency obtains the concurrence of the Tribal Gaming Agency, which shall not be unreasonably withheld.
+The five percent (5%) limitation on the "out of service" mode shall not apply if a Gaming Device's connection to other Gaming Devices, a progressive controller, or similar linked system, makes limiting the number of Gaming Devices in the "out of service" mode to no more than five percent (5%) for purposes of the on-site inspection infeasible or impossible. - (d) Whenever practicable, prior to the commencement of an onsite inspection the State Gaming Agency will request that up to five percent (5%) of the Gaming Devices be placed in "out of service" mode.
+As soon as each Gaming Device has been tested, it can immediately be made available for play at the discretion of the Gaming Operation.
+The State Gaming Agency shall return any Gaming Device removed from a Gaming Facility to the Gaming Facility as soon as reasonably possible.
+The on-site Gaming Device inspections conducted pursuant to this section shall occur during normal business hours outside of weekends and holidays. - (e) To minimize unnecessary disruption to the Gaming Operation, rather than conducting on-site inspections, the State Gaming Agency may perform desk audits of the Tribe's Gaming Devices currently in operation.
+Upon receipt of notice from the State Gaming Agency of the intent to conduct a desk audit, the Tribal Gaming Agency shall provide the State Gaming Agency with a list of all of the Tribe's

-(b) Rather than conducting on-site inspections, the State Gaming Agency may perform "desk audits" of the Tribe's Gaming Devices currently in operation.
-Upon receipt of notice from the State Gaming Agency of the intent to conduct a desk audit, the Tribal Gaming Agency shall provide the State Gaming Agency with a list of all of the Tribe's Gaming Devices currently in operation, together with the information for each such Gaming Device that supports a desk audit.
+Gaming Devices currently in operation, together with the information for each such Gaming Device that supports a desk audit.
 This information shall include, but is not limited to, the following: